Donaim/miseq-workflow-pres/slides.md

 <!--
 TODO:
-Show a graphic of millions of reads.
+Show a graphic of thousands of reads.
 It should show depict that these reads are short and they come from random places in the virus' genome.
 -->